mishalshah92/terraform-aws-core-modules/README.md

-# Terraform AWS Modules
+# Terraform AWS Core Modules

-A bunch of AWS modules to deploy AWS infrastructure.
-These modules are base that means those do not have any dependency to other modules.
+This repo is a collection of foundational, reusable Terraform modules designed to provide the essential building blocks for AWS infrastructure.
+These modules are vanilla, atomic, and dependency-light, enabling teams to compose reliable, consistent, and production-ready architectures with minimal overhead.

+This repository serves as the source of truth for core AWS components—networking, compute, storage, security, and platform primitives—that can be consumed directly or assembled into higher-level constructs in downstream repos.

+**Key Characteristics:**

+- Foundation-first: Modules represent core AWS resources, not opinionated solutions.
+- Composable: Designed to be composed into higher-level architectures.
+- Reusable & consistent: Enforces standard patterns across environments.
+- Minimal assumptions: Lightweight, configurable, and cloud-agnostic patterns where possible.
+- Upstream source: Consumed by repositories like terraform-aws-construct for solution-level deployments.

+Use this repository when you need clean, flexible, and production-grade AWS primitives to build infrastructure with Terraform.

 ## Modules